 Several groups work to restore watershed habitat, so local volunteer opportunities are easy to find.
 For example, in the Pacific Northwest, Adopt a Stream Foundation works to restore trout and salmon habitat by adding character - in the form of fallen trees and riparian vegetation - to spawning streams damaged by logging practices.

 Logging is one of the most significant threats to forest ecosystems.
 Aggressive replanting efforts help slowly restore trees to the forest, but other actions are necessary to return the forest to its natural state.
 These efforts include leaving dead trees to rot and enrich the soil system and encouraging the growth of several plant species.
 Recreationists can help restore forests by staying on established trails and packing out garbage.

 Reduce the Need for Restoration

-One of the best ways to contribute to environmental restoration is to help reduce the need for it in the first place.
-Recycling materials, such as paper and plastic, will reduce the harvest of the raw materials used to create these products, such as trees and petroleum.
+One of the best ways to contribute to the restoration of natural environments is to help reduce the need for restoration in the first place.
+Recycling materials such as paper and plastic will reduce the harvest of the raw materials used to create these products, such as trees and petroleum.
 It is possible to save more petroleum and reduce emissions that are harmful to the environment by walking, riding a bike or carpooling whenever possible.